Do you know what the third-leading cause of death in the United States is? It’s probably not what you might think.

 2. Prescribing Incorrect Medications

-If your doctor diagnosis you correctly but fails to prescribe you the proper medications, or prescribes you the wrong medications, they are liable for malpractice.
+If your doctor diagnoses you correctly but fails to prescribe you the proper medications, or prescribes you the wrong medications, they are liable for malpractice.

 If you are prescribed something, it’s important to do your own research on the drug.
 If you find conflicting information through your research, you should consult with another doctor.
 If the second doctor says that prescription is wrong, then malpractice may have occurred.